sandboxedestroyer/waifuCalculator/README.md

 en esta calculadora se pueden realizar las 4 operaciones matematicas.**

-- Sumar
+- Sum
-* Restar
+* Rest
-* Multiplicar
+* Multiplicate
-+ Dividir
++ Splite

-Esta calculadora esta realiza con las tecnologias actuales
+*This calculator are maked with the new technologies*

 - **HTML5**
 * **CCS3**